aizazdev/Pets-Shop-DApp/README.md

 The include 16 pets which can be adopted by anyone after adopters they will be able to revert back.

 ## Clone the repository and run app on your system
-1 - copy/paste solidty code in remix id\
+1 - copy/paste solidity code in remix \
 2 - Copy/paste abi and address in abi folder file\
 3 - navigate to app folder
 4 - run npm init